Join the conversation

 CrossClimate 3 Sport.

-Both the Michelin CrossClimate 3 and CrossClimate 3 Sport will be released on 1st July 2025, and will act as two of Michelin’s flagship all-season model for years to come.
+Both the Michelin CrossClimate 3 and CrossClimate 3 Sport were released on 1st July 2025, and acts as two of Michelin’s flagship all-season model for years to come.

 This comparison article will outline key features of the two highly anticipated tyres and what the key differences are between them.

-For further context, we will update this article in the future once we better understand what common purchasing practices are for customers that buy CC3 and CC3 Sport tyres at Blackcircles.com.
+For further context, we will be highlighting common purchasing practices are for customers that buy CC3 and CC3 Sport tyres at Blackcircles.com, as well as what those customers rated these premium all-season models.

 The Michelin CrossClimate 3 is a 2025